A divorce can be an incredibly emotional process.

 Name brands like Tiffany or Cartier hold their value better than more discreet pieces, and the age, condition, and amount of wear and tear can also have an effect.
 Reputable documentation, such as GIA grading certificates and insurance appraisals, will add to its value.

 The more information you have about your rings, the more prepared you’ll be.
-If you know specific details about your diamond-like color grade, clarity, and exact carat weight you can use an online diamond calculator like this one or this one to give you a rough idea of what you can ask for.
+If you know specific details about your diamond-like color grade, clarity, and exact carat weight you can use an online tool like this diamond price calculator to help you calculate the fair retail price of your diamond.
 You can read more about 4C’s, how valuations are done, and how much to expect for your diamond in this article.

 See if you can compare some free estimates before selling — start by comparing two online markets and one face-to-face option.
 If you’re planning on trying to sell directly, you can look through other pre-owned jewelry markets to see what comparable pieces are selling for.